vananhmai-DA/Financial-performance-dashboard-PowerBI/README.md

 ![Overview](images/Overview.png)

 **Key insight:**
-The company was profitable overall in 2023, with 17.56M in revenue and 4.31M in net profit.
-However, the expense ratio of 75.43% shows that a large share of revenue was consumed by costs.
-This means the key question is not only whether the company can generate revenue, but which parts of the business convert revenue into profit efficiently and which parts create cost pressure.
+The company was profitable in 2023 with 17.56M in revenue, 4.31M in net profit, and a profit margin of 24.57%.
+However, total expenses reached 13.25M, resulting in a high expense ratio of 75.43%.
+The profit bridge shows that COGS and OPEX were the main cost layers reducing profitability, rather than interest and tax.

+When narrowing down by business line, Sports equipment generated the highest revenue but also carried high expenses, while Sportswear converted revenue into profit most effectively with the strongest margin.
+In contrast, Nutrition and Food Supplements was the key concern because its expenses exceeded its revenue, resulting in a negative margin.
+The cost driver charts further show that Labor, Payroll, Equipment, and Marketing were the major cost pressure points.

 ---